Mac keeps Crashing? Solved in 7 Ways [2023 Guide] - Qiling

 Solution 1.
 Restart Your Mac

-If your Mac is crashing or you are facing any issues, restarting it will fix them.
+If your Mac is crashing or you're experiencing issues, a simple restart can resolve them.

 Here's how to restart a Mac:

 Step 1.
-Click on the Apple logo in the menu bar at the top.
+To access the Apple menu, click on the Apple logo in the menu bar at the top.
+This will open a dropdown menu with options for System Preferences, Restart, Shut Down, and other system-related tasks.

 Clicking on the Apple Logo